vjbravo123/College_attendance_manager_be/README.md

 3. **Setup Environment Variables:**

-Create a `.env` file in the root directory and add:
+Create a `.env` file in the root directory:

 ```
 MONGO_URI=<Your MongoDB connection string>